laura-dumitru/dice-game-threejs/README.md

-# Three JS cube project
+# Dice Game

+## Dice game built with Three.js.

-### Cube built with Three JS.
-It rotates on click and displays a different message depending on which face of the cube it lands on.
+I built this as a side project while working at Mobkoi.
+The dice rotates on click and displays a different message depending on which face of the cube it lands on.

+## User instructions

+Click the dice.